 Creating a Press Packet

 Have you ever wanted to share your story with news media?
-It can be a great way to spread awareness about POTS and help others understand what it's like to live with POTS.
+It can be a great way to spread awareness about postural orthostatic tachycardia syndrome (POTS) and help others understand what it's like to live with POTS.
 If you have wondered how to go about doing it, here are some tips for getting your story picked up by newspapers or local television stations.

 There are a variety of avenues to generate publicity in our own communities.
 Perhaps you have a fundraising event coming up – contact the calendar editor of your local newspaper to get the details into the newspaper.
 Has something special happened to a person with POTS that would make a good column – contact your local columnist?
 What about submitting a letter to the editor about POTS?
 Is there an upcoming event that the local news might want to cover?